deepakpillai/SwiftyUI-Menu/README.md

 ### Event control customization options
 * <u>Navigating to different view</u>
     * You can pass on the view instance to `destinationObject`.
-Make sure to cast your to AnyView type before assigning the object.
+Make sure to cast your view to `AnyView` type before assigning the object.

 * <u>Get tap event</u>
     * You can pass a closure to `didTap` property to get the tap event on a menu item.